tytot/attendance-for-google-meet/README.md

 ## Annoucements

-### - 9/9
+#### 9/9

-Google Meet has updated and broke our code, but we have fixed the solution and it will be updated in the chrome store in a few days, sorry for the inconvenience.
+Google Meet updated and broke our code, but we have fixed the issue.
+The extension will be updated in the Chrome Web Store in a few days; sorry for the inconvenience.

 ## Link